 initialize the selected system and data disks with the standard disk

-layout for Kernun.
+layout for Kernun UTM.
 Any existing contents of the disks will be lost.

 Messages concerning creation of disk partitions and file systems will then be displayed, followed by:

-These lines show the configuration of the Kernun boot manager, see
+These lines show the configuration of the Kernun UTM boot manager, see

 bootmgr(8).
 The first installation will be